Esri/distance-direction-addin-dotnet/README.md

 * Running
 	* To run from a stand-alone deployment
 		* ArcMap
-			* Install the add-in from the application folder by double clicking it
+			* Install the add-in from the application folder by double clicking the add-in
 			* Add the add-in command to a toolbar via menu option
 				* "Customize -> Customize mode"
 				* Select "Commands" Tab